mjwhite316/Project_1_MW/README.md

 23.169.64.0/27 - home location, laptop travels, and doesn't always get the same ip upon return.
 173.10.18.185 - work location

-Machines within the network can only be accessed by Jump Box.
+Machines within the network can only be accessed by Jump Box, unless the network is fully deployed, at which point a new rule allowing web traffic to the load balancer will be written.

 A summary of the access policies in place can be found in the table below.